yesplease/docs/docs/push-to-kindle/privacy.md

 ## Geolocation data

-IP addresses accessing the service are stored for a short time to rate limit parts of the system to prevent abuse.
+We use rate limiting to prevent abuse of the system.
+The rate limiting system relies on IP addresses accessing the service.
+These are stored for a short time and are then discarded.

 ## Mobile and web app interactions